pt-br/relay-mutation-guide/README.md

 First of all, there's a sequence of the methods execution - I'll be explainig them at the same order they are executed.
 Also, part of these functions will be responsible to *send* data and other part will be *handling* the application after that the modifications happen.

 - Firstly, we declare a static object called `fragments`.
-We are sending a GraphQL fragment for this object, specificaly, an `User` fragment, because our mutation needs to know what is the `id` of the `User` that will be mutating.
+We are sending a GraphQL fragment for this object, specificaly an `User` fragment, because our mutation needs to know what is the `id` of the `User` that will be mutating.
 (Ok, we only have one `User` on this guide, but imagine this mutation handling an application that contains more than 1 `User`, it would require the `id` to know which `User` would be receiving a new `Phone`.

 - The `getMutation()` method uses the `Relay.QL`(you can read more about this <a href="https://facebook.github.io/relay/docs/api-reference-relay-ql.html#content">here</a>) method to specify which mutation we'll be operating.
 Remember when we exported our mutation into our Root Mutation?
 That's what we must use here.